-Where a strategy discussion or initial evaluation concludes that there should be enquiries by KESB and/or an investigation by the police, the Designated Officer(s) should canvass police and Children's Social Care services for views about whether the accused member of staff needs to be suspended from contact with children in order to inform the school consideration of suspension.
+Where a 'strategy discussion' or initial evaluation concludes that there should be enquiries by KESB/ Police, the group should gather their views about whether the accused member of staff needs to be suspended from contact with children in order to inform the school consideration of suspension.
+The KESB/Police cannot require the DE to suspend a member of staff or a volunteer, although the latter will give appropriate weight to their advice.
 Police involvement does not make it mandatory to suspend a member of staff; this decision will be taken on a case-by-case basis having undertaken a risk assessment.
+The power to suspend is vested in Cognita as proprietor of the school.

-6. Support for employees
+16.6 Support for employees

 Cognita has a duty of care to their employees.
 Cognita will act to manage and minimise the stress inherent in the allegations process.
 Support for the accused individual is vital to fulfilling this duty.
-Individuals will be informed of concerns or allegations as soon as possible and given an explanation of the likely course of action, unless there is an objection by the Children's Social Care services or the police.
+Individuals will be informed of concerns or allegations as soon as possible and given an explanation of the likely course of action, unless there is an objection by the KESB/Police.
 The individual will be advised to contact their trade union representative, if they have one, or a colleague for support.
 They will also be given access to an employee support service, provided by Cognita.

-The case manager will appoint a named representative to keep the person who is the subject of the allegation informed of the progress of the case and consider what other support is appropriate for the individual.
+The Principal/DE will appoint a named representative to keep the person who is the subject of the allegation informed of the progress of the case and consider what other support is appropriate for the individual.
 Particular care needs to be taken when employees are suspended to ensure that they are kept informed of both the progress of their case and current work-related issues.
 Social contact with colleagues and friends should not be prevented unless there is evidence to suggest that such contact is likely to be prejudicial to the gathering and presentation of evidence.

 Parents or carers of the child or children involved will be told about the allegation as soon as possible if they do not already know of it.
-However, where a strategy discussion is required, or the police or KESB need to be involved, the case manager will not do so until those agencies have been consulted and have agreed what information can be disclosed to the parents or carers.
-Parents or carers will also be kept informed of the progress of the case, and told the outcome where there is not a criminal prosecution, including the outcome of any disciplinary process.
-The deliberations of a disciplinary hearing, and the information taken into account in reaching a decision, cannot normally be disclosed, but the parents or carers of the child will be told the outcome in confidence.
+However, where a 'strategy discussion' is required, or the Police or KESB services need to be involved, the Principal will not do so until those agencies have been consulted and have agreed what information can be disclosed to the parents or carers.
+Parents or carers will also be kept informed of the progress of the case and told the outcome where there is not a criminal prosecution, including the outcome of any disciplinary process.
+The deliberations of a disciplinary hearing, and the information taken into account in reaching a decision, cannot normally be disclosed, but the parents or carers of the child may be told the outcome in confidence.

-In cases where a child may have suffered significant harm, or there may be a criminal prosecution, KESB, or the police as appropriate, will consider what support the child or children involved may need.
+In cases where a child may have suffered significant harm, or there may be a criminal prosecution, the KESB or the Police as appropriate, will consider, in conjunction with the school, what support the child or children involved may need.